cloudygoose/MiniAgents/README.md

 Author: Tianxing He (https://cloudygoose.github.io/)

+Apr 10 2024: Online dialogue with agents in the game is now supported.

 ## Quick start

 **Important: Please download this repo to the path ~/Documents/MiniAgents** .
 I'm sorry for the inconvenience, somehow it is hard for a unity-complied game to get its current path.